-1694 Birthday of French author François Marie Arouet, better known as Voltaire (1694-1778) whose satirical novel "Candide" served as source material for the 1956 Leonard Bernstein/Lillian Hellman/Dorothy Parker musical.
+1694 Birthday of French author François Marie Arouet, better known as Voltaire, whose satirical novel Candide serves as source material for the 1956 Leonard Bernstein/Lillian Hellman/Dorothy Parker musical.

-1888 Birthday of Adolph Marx, better known as Harpo (1888-1964), silent sibling of the Marx Brothers comedy team, seen on Broadway in I'll Say She Is, Animal Crackers and The Cocoanuts, and a character in the biographical musical Minnie's Boys.
+1888 Birthday of Adolph Marx, better known as Harpo, silent sibling of the Marx Brothers comedy team, seen on Broadway in I'll Say She Is, Animal Crackers, and The Cocoanuts, and a character in the biographical musical Minnie's Boys.

-1934 With words and music by Cole Porter, Anything Goes opens tonight at the Alvin Theatre.
-The cast includes Ethel Merman, William Gaxton and Victor Moore in this one year-plus run.
+1934 With words and music by Cole Porter, Anything Goes opens at the Alvin Theatre.
+The cast includes Ethel Merman, William Gaxton, and Victor Moore in the one year-plus run.
 The book, about cabaret singer Reno Sweeney and Public Enemy No. 13 chasing around a France-bound ocean liner, is provided by Guy Bolton, P.G.
-Wodehouse, Howard Lindsay and Russel Crouse.
+Wodehouse, Howard Lindsay, and Russel Crouse.
 Songs include "I Get a Kick Out of You" and "Blow, Gabriel, Blow."

 1944 George S. Kaufman directs his own script of The Late George Apley, based on the Pulitzer-winning novel by John P. Marquand.
 Leo G. Carroll plays the title character, and the production runs 384 performances at the Lyceum Theatre.

 1979 Strider, based on a story by Leo Tolstoy, comes to the Helen Hayes Theatre after first being seen at the Chelsea Theatre Center.
 Gerald Hiken stars as a horse named Strider and is saddled with the part for 27 weeks.